Maryam434/IMDB-Sentiment-Analysis/README.md

 ## Performance Evaluation

-The models were evaluated using accuracy and loss metrics.
+The models were evaluated using Accuracy, Precision, Recall, F1-Score, and AUC metrics.
 A comparison was performed to determine the best-performing architecture for sentiment classification.

 ## Technologies Used